International Foundation Programme - Business and Law

 This course will introduce you to life studying in the UK and will develop the core academic and English language skills you will need to progress on to an undergraduate degree with Northumbria University.

-You will undertake two modules that will focus more on the world of business, entrepreneurship and innovation aiming to develop your business acumen.
-The first of these modules will introduce you to contemporary issues facing the business world today and learn vital management skills to ensure the efficient delivery of core business functions.
+Pathway specific modules include three that will focus more on the world of business, entrepreneurship, and innovation.
+The first two modules will introduce you to contemporary issues facing the business world today, vital management skills, and the principal functions of business.

 Study plan